askap-vast/vast-pipeline/docs/gettingstarted/configuration.md

 !!! note
     By default the pipeline is set up for authentication using GitHub organizations.
 Note that switching to teams will require changes to `settings.py`.
     Please refer to the instructions in the [Python Social Auth documentation](https://python-social-auth.readthedocs.io/en/latest/backends/github.html){:target="_blank"}.

+### External APIs

+The pipeline website interface supports querying some external APIs, e.g. SIMBAD, NED, VizieR, TNS.
+Some of these APIs require authentication which are described below.

+#### Transient Name Server (TNS)

+If you wish to enable TNS cone search results on the [source detail page](../exploringwebsite/sourcepages.md#source-detail-page), you must first obtain an API key for TNS.

+1. Create a TNS account at https://www.wis-tns.org/user/register if you do not already have one.
+2. Once logged in, create a bot by navigating to https://www.wis-tns.org/bots and clicking "Add bot" near the top of the table.
+3. Fill in the create bot form.
+Ensure that you select "Create new API key".
+4. Securely store the API key and paste it into your pipeline `webinterface/.env` file under `TNS_API_KEY`.

+    !!! warning
+        Do not lose the API key!
+It is not possible to retrieve it again past this point.

+5. Navigate to your [account page on TNS](https://www.wis-tns.org/user) and copy the User-Agent specification.
+Paste it into your pipeline `webinterface/.env` file under `TNS_USER_AGENT`.

+    !!! example "webinterface/.env"
+        ```console
+        TNS_USER_AGENT='tns_marker{"tns_id": 0000, "type": "user", "name": "your_username"}'
+        ```

 ### Pipeline